-It can be presumed that Roland found her after that and became a surrogate father to her.
+It can be presumed that Roland found her after that and became a surrogate uncle to her.
 The particulars of her escape undoubtedly led to her obsession with things exploding.
 It’s an awful mix, but one that turned her into the weird girl we all know and love.

 Well, 2/3 of the way through the game, Jack murders Roland.
-It’s a pretty amazing cutscene setup and one of the biggest (perhaps the biggest) shocks the narrative delivers.
+It’s a pretty amazing cutscene setup and one of the biggest shocks the narrative delivers.
+(Perhaps the biggest.)
 Tiny Tina isn’t around for this and we never see her reaction to it happening.
 Until the Assault on Dragon Keep DLC, that is.

 Tiny Tina’s Assault on Dragon Keep

 The DLC deserves praise for a lot of reasons: it’s a very well thought out rendition of D&D as an FPS adventure; the encounter and level designs are fantastic; they address the phenomenon of nerd gatekeepers in a way that makes it clear that anyone trying to keep someone else out of gaming is a total dick.
-Bunkers & Badasses as a legal ripoff reference to Dungeons & Dragons is pretty great, too.
+Bunkers & Badasses as a title reference to Dungeons & Dragons is pretty great, too.